phoebetwong/phoebetwong.github.io/resume.md

 <br>
 ## Professional Summary
 ---
 Seasoned data scientist/economist with 5+ years of experience building and managing teams to deliver high-impact projects in government and nonprofits.
-Expertise in causal inferences, machine learning, data management, and public finance.
-Passionate about promoting data science literacy and enabling evidence-based decision making with data.
+Expertise in causal inferences (observational and experimental), machine learning, data management, and public finance.
+Passionate about promoting data science literacy and enabling evidence-based decision making with big data to improve public wellbeing.

 <br>
 ## Education